MicrosoftDocs/security/security-docs/zero-trust/deploy/identity.md

 #### Enable Conditional Access integration with Microsoft Defender for Cloud Apps

-Using signals emitted after authentication and with Defender for Cloud Apps proxying requests to applications, you will be able to monitor sessions going to SaaS applications and enforce restrictions.
+Using signals emitted after authentication and with Defender for Cloud Apps proxying requests to applications, you'll be able to monitor sessions going to SaaS applications and enforce restrictions.

 Follow these steps: